frederic-perez/AmE-dictionary/data/idioms.md

 __third world__
 __this is (someone)__ __1__ A phrase said when introducing someone, followed by the person’s name or their relation.
 To identify oneself by phone, or to introduce someone. _This is Laura, my cousin._ _Hello, this is Michael Robinson._ __2__ _informal_ Used to quote, paraphrase, or mimic the words of someone else, especially in a mocking or derisive manner. _This is you right now—“Blah, blah, blah, I’m so important, everyone has to listen to me, blah de blah de blah!”_
 __this is no picnic__
+__this is not a competition__ :two: A phrase used to convey the idea that a particular situation or activity should not be approached with a competitive mindset.
+It suggests that the focus should not be on outperforming others or striving to be better than them, but rather on cooperation, collaboration, and personal growth.
 __this side of__
 __this too will pass__ Nothing is permanent.
 This phrase is often used as encouragement to remind someone that a bad or unpleasant situation will eventually end. _While I was going through my divorce, I was constantly reminding myself that this too will pass._
 __this, that, and the other__ Miscellany; a lot of different, varying things. _I really need to sort through this drawer.
 It has this, that, and the other in it, but I can never find what I’m actually looking for!_